ideacrew/hra_calculator/installation.md

 - **redis:** In-memory key/value store

 There is a separate **docker-compose.yml** for [development](docker-compose.yml) and [production](docker-compose.prod.yml).
-The development compose file will bring up the application locally in development mode, while the production compose file will deploy a production-like application.
+The development compose file will bring up the application locally in development mode, while the production compose file will deploy a production-like application locally.

 ## Local Deployment